 Co-Motion were right for us.
 They offered us their extensive experience, vast knowledge, part-compatibility of our favourite gear and sizing to get this tandem show on the road.

 Like anything custom, it comes at a cost that most would never spend on a bike.
 We are lucky enough to be able to afford this bike for the first and (hopefully) only time.
 For us, this is our transport for the next few years, and hopefully many years after.
 If everything works out the way we think, this bike will ride more roads around the world than almost any other.

-Disclaimer: We approached Co-Motion and as a result were given a good price on our new frame and parts.
-What we ordered is no where near free… infact it has cost us roughly an arm and a leg!
-Just to let you know though, genuinely chose Co-Motion for the above reasons.
+Note: We approached Co-Motion and as a result, we were given a good price on our new frame and parts.
+What we ordered still cost us an arm and a leg but we genuinely chose Co-Motion for the above reasons.